Miracle of Marcelino: Legacy

-The film remains one of the most famous and successful Spanish films ever made in history, and one of the first Spanish films to become successful in the U.S. as well.
+The film remains one of the most famous and successful Spanish films ever made, and one of the first Spanish films to become successful in the U.S.A.

 Three key scenes of the film were filmed in La Alberca (Salamanca).
-Its Plaza Mayor serves as a stage for the initial scene, in which the narrator friar, Fernando Rey, goes down to the village to tell the sick child the story of Marcellino.
-The scene of the market, where Marcelino has just climbed into a cockpit after causing the stampede of a yoke of oxen.
-Finally, back to the convent, they pass in front of the Hermitage of San Blas of said locality.
-All the atmosphere related to the convent is located in the chapel of the Cristo del Caloco in El Espinar (Segovia) one which has great devotion in the region;
+Its Plaza Mayor serves as a stage for the initial scene, in which the narrator friar, Fernando Rey, goes down to the village to tell the sick child the story of Marcelino; the scene of the market, where Marcelino has just climbed into a cockpit after causing the stampede of a yoke of oxen; and the convent they pass in front of the Hermitage of San Blas of this locality.
+The scenes related to the convent were filmed in the chapel of the Cristo del Caloco in El Espinar (Segovia).

-The figure of the Christ, however, does not correspond to that of the Caloco, but is a sculpture of the sculptor Antonio Simont and is currently on the altar of the Chapel of St. Teresa of the Convent of the Carmelites of Don Benito (Badajoz).
-There it ended up at the wish of one of the sound engineers of the film, Miguel López Cabrera, whose sister was a nun in the convent.
+The figure of the Christ, however, does not correspond to that of the Caloco, but is a sculpture by the sculptor Antonio Simont and is currently on the altar of the Chapel of St. Teresa of the Convent of the Carmelites of Don Benito (Badajoz).
+It ended up there per the wishes of one of the sound engineers of the film, Miguel López Cabrera, whose sister was a nun in the convent.